ScottSoren/EC_Xray/README.rst

 ===============================================
 Python package for analyzing data from and assisting the development of electrochemistry with in-situ synchrotron techniques.

-The functionality of the package will, if there is interest, be reproduced in The In-situ Experimental Data Tool, ``ixdat``.
+The functionality of the package will, if there is interest, be reproduced in The In-situ Experimental Data Tool, ``ixdat``: https://ixdat.readthedocs.io/

 This python package was developed while doing in-situ CO reduction experiments at Stanford Synchrotron Radiation Light Source (SSRL) beamlines 2-1 and 11-2.
 The scripts here read data as it is output by SSRL's SPEC program (Xray data) and Biologic's EC-Lab (EC data).